 Painted Bombe Chests Inspired by Beauty and the Beast

 Now you know how to paint furniture inspired by Beauty and the Beast.
 What Disney movie can we watch next for inspiration? hmmmm Please sit back, relax and enjoy being bombarded with finished photos.
+These painted nightstands have been donated and raffled off at my kids’ school annual holiday Christmas fair and fundraiser.
+Click here to see all of my projects that have been donated to support local fundraisers, schools, and charities: Donation Projects.

 Wait!
 Don’t Go!
 It’s that time of the month again for: